jamessewell/timescale-s3-pipeline/README.md

 - The `imported_files` table is created on first run if it doesn't exist
 - Any error will result in the SQS message not being removed, which will trigger a retry after 5mins
 - Files which have already been imported will not be re-imported (unless they are removed from `imported_files`)
+- Full logging to CloudWatch
+- Persistent failures will be routed to the SQS Dead Letter Queue for manual processing

 ## Non-goals
 - Parallel import / multi-threading.
 If files take too long to import then reduce CSV size.